sjuwana/FullStack-MERN-Project3/README.md

 </p>
 <br/>

-We chose to create a Beer Industry guideline because we love beers.
-JAGS Brewery is the go to place for finding all things-related to Beer Brewery.
+I choose to create a book management system for librarian to keep track of the book database.
+The goal is to have a full book management system incorporating books borrowing and lending just like a real library.

 <p style="text-align: justify"><em>“Libraries store the energy that fuels the imagination.
 They open up windows to the world and inspire us to explore and achieve, and contribute to improving our quality of life.”</em></p>
 <p style="text-align: right">― Sidney Sheldon</p>